ibexa/documentation-developer/docs/api/general_rest_usage.md

 ## Anatomy of REST call

-### What we can learn from a GET request?
+### GET request

-This verb is used to query the API for information.
+The GET request is used to query the API for information.
 It is one of the two operations web browsers implement, and the one most commonly used.

 ### Request